 If it is a really hot day, then add more ice to the container (or swap to a larger container).
 The capacity is only limited by the space you have available.
 Cooling is only limited by the availability of ice (fast food restaurants are a good source).

-Motor: $15, Battery: $12 (for the 6 volt or $25/$50 for a 12 volt), Tubing: $18 (there is cheaper stuff available, this is more expensive but heavy duty automotive tubing that should outlast the chair.
-Not that that is a challenging feat as chairs don't last that long!), Connectors: $4, Alligator clips: $3, Snap top container: $7.50
+Motor: $15-$45 (but I'd suggest avoiding the $15 pumps you find online), Battery: $30 ($15 for the one time use 6 volt or $25/$50 for a 12 volt), Tubing: $18 (there is cheaper stuff available, this is more expensive but heavy duty automotive tubing that should outlast the chair.
+Not that that is a challenging feat as chairs don't last that long!), Connectors: $4, clips: $3, Snap top container: $9.50 (this lid literally has snaps to lock it in place; this is highly recommended for the movement that this unit will undergo).

 Click on the photos to get an enlarged view (except for the photos of Alisha sewing, I was not even supposed to take those photos so you cannot get enlargements of those).